oscal-compass/compliance-trestle/CONTRIBUTING.md

 requires extensive rework (by you or by us), sits in backlog for a long time, or cannot be accepted at all!**

+### Coding standards

+Python code should generally follow [PEP 8](https://peps.python.org/pep-0008/) which is enforced by [Flake8](https://flake8.pycqa.org/en/latest/).
+To check if your code contribution issue: `make code-lint`

 ### Proposing new features

 If you would like to implement a new feature, please [raise an issue](https://github.com/oscal-compass/compliance-trestle/issues)